A frequency-independent bound on trigonometric polynomials of Gaussians and applications: Introduction

-We sincerely thank Weijun Xu for suggesting the question and helpful discussions.
+We thank Weijun Xu for suggesting the question and helpful discussions.
+We are also grateful to an anonymous referee for useful comments and suggestions on a previous draft of this work.
 Wenhao Zhao is partially supported by the elite undergraduate training program of School of Mathematical Sciences in Peking University.